XRHeath Developer API Documentation

 required

-JSON with workout session results
+JSON with workout session results learn more

-• levelPlannedParams - This field enables you to send your application VR game settings for this specific Workout session.
-Game settings can be different settings according to your needs.
-Examples: Difficulty, Speed, etc. The field should be a JSON and can have up to 7 settings parameters in a format of "{"Key": Value}".
-For example the you can send: "{"Level": "Basic"}". -
+This file enables you to send VR game settings to your application for this specific Workout session.
+Game settings can be different according to your needs.
+Examples: ‘Difficulty’, ‘Speed’, etc.

-• VALUE - string size up to 15 characters.
+Value - string size up to 15 characters.

 {